somnambulist-tech/sync-it/readme.md

 Inside the config file you can define any number of sync tasks.
 Each task should be a unique combination of a source (the alpha) and a target (beta).

-Currently SyncIt has been tested against mutagen 0.8.3.
-There is limited support for 0.9.0 beta `--label=`.
+Currently SyncIt has been tested against mutagen 0.8.3, 0.9.0, 0.9.1, 0.9.2,
+and 0.10.0.

+There is support for labels including project prefixes.

 SyncIt has only been tested on macOS Mojave.